 - Open the extensions menu by typing: chrome://extensions

 - Toggle to the left to deactivate individual extensions

 #9.
 Reinstall Chrome:

-Even Chrome browser may be outdated or expired to show the above error.
-In this case, you need to completely uninstall chrome browser and later re-install chrome.
-You should check the latest chrome’s version and update it timely.
+Even the Chrome browser may be outdated or expired to show the above error.
+In this case, you need to completely uninstall the Chrome browser and later re-install chrome.
+You should check the latest chrome version and update it timely.

 #10.
 Stop Synchronisation with Google Account:

-Chrome and Google account synchronisation may sometimes lead to this error.
-To stop this synchronisation,
+Chrome and Google account synchronization may sometimes lead to this error.
+To stop this synchronization,

 type chrome://settings/people in the browser search bar.

 Your name and email id come up on the screen once you click enter after typing.
 There is a “Turn Off” button near your name.